Ksar Hadada

 Ksar Hadada (قصر حدادة), sometimes known as Ksar Hedada, is a village in southeastern Tunisia.
-Star Wars: Episode I – The Phantom Menace was filmed here.
+It is well known as being a filming location for 1999 film Star Wars: Episode I – The Phantom Menace.
 The population at the 2004 census was 1298, and 1142 in 2014.

 Geography

 Ksar Hadada is surrounded by a mountain range.
 The village is also home to a valley between 25 and 50 meters deep called Gattar.

 Several fossils have been found in and around the village.

 Climate

 The climate is semi-arid, as the Sahara is only fifty kilometers away, and rain is rare but abundant when it does occur.
-Temperatures can reach 48°C during the day in summer and go down to 0°C at night in winter.
+Temperatures can reach 48 °C during the day in summer and go down to 0 °C at night in winter.

 Architecture and education

 A mosque was built in the 1950s.
 There are also two cafés, a post office, a library, a football stadium and a dozen shops.

 The village has a kindergarten and a primary school.
 On the other hand, the ksar does not have a middle or high school, but there are relationships established to link the village with the two middle schools and two high schools of the town of Ghomrassen.